el-ev/Qin-shihuang/README.md

 📚 **About Me**
 - 👋 Hi there!
 I'm ~~Qin-shihuang~~(Smile).
 - 🎓 I'm currently an undergraduate student at some random university in China.
-- 🌱 I'm currently learning C# and Rust.
+- 🌱 I'm currently learning C#, Haskell and Rust.

 📫 **Get in Touch**
 - Feel free to reach out to me for collaborations, learning together, or just for a chat about programming!